henrykotze/Feedback-Control-of-Robotic-Gymnast-Report/README.md

 # Feedback-Control-of-Robotic-Gymnast-Report
-Report for the Feedback Control of Robotic Gymnast written in Latex
+Report for the Feedback Control of Robotic Gymnast written in TexStudio